Language Test Anti-Climax

 The language-learning goal is usually a 2-level (to speak with your colleagues at the embassy) or a 3-level (to speak with host-country government representatives and the wider public).
 In my case, the goal was the latter.

 But I always hoped and expected to score higher, for a couple of reasons.
 First of all, my native language is Dutch, which is a lot closer to German than English (although there’s also a lot of overlap between German and English, as I found out).
 But mostly, I don’t like to meet just the required minimum.

 I like to be good at what I do, especially when it comes to languages.
-I don’t just want to be able to say what's necessary—I want to be able to say everything and sound fluent.
-And I don’t feel confident speaking another language if I haven’t done everything possible to get really good at it.
-Plus I hate making mistakes.
+I don’t just want to be able to say what's necessary—I want to be able to say everything I can think of and sound fluent.
+Plus I just don’t feel confident speaking another language if I haven’t done everything possible to get really good at it.
+And I hate making mistakes.